dippynark/blog/content/post/zero-downtime-deployments-with-externaltrafficpolicy-local.md

 Local, but they do not guarantee this even when all cluster components are working correctly.

-However, the remaining race conditions become increasingly rare as we increase the number of replicas and reduce Pod unavailability by using a PodDisruptionBudget or [surge updates](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment).
+However, the remaining race conditions become increasingly rare as we increase the number of replicas and reduce [voluntary Pod disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) by using a PodDisruptionBudget or [surge updates](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment).

 In the future there may be additional options to mitigate these issues, for example [Pod termination